Middle Village, Queens: Points of interest

 Metro Mall is a tri-level shopping mall on Metropolitan Avenue just west of the neighborhood's subway station.
 In 1920, the C.B.
 French Company, which made telephone booths for the American Telephone and Telegraph Company (now AT&T), built a factory on what is now the site of Metro Mall.
 After the C.B.
-French Company was acquired by the Turner-Armour Company, which was in turn acquired by the Western Electric Company, Western Electric continued to operate the plant and make telephone booths for AT&T. The plant was closed by around 1965, after which United Merchants and Manufacturers Inc. acquired the land and built a three-story mall on the site between 1972–4.
-In the 2010s, the Metro Mall suffered the same problem many malls around the United States did of the "retail apocalypse"; most of its tenants departed, most notably Kmart and Toys "R" Us which were both located inside two of the mall's anchor tenant spaces on level 2 (referred separately as Rentar Plaza), leaving BJ's Wholesale Club and Reymour & Flanigan, which are also located two of the malls anchor tenant spaces on level 1 as the only remaining major retailers as of 2019.
-The now vacant level 2 is currently being used as a storage facility by the New York City Department of Transportation (DOT).
+French Company was acquired by the Turner-Armour Company, which was in turn acquired by the Western Electric Company, Western Electric continued to operate the plant and make telephone booths for AT&T. The plant was closed by around 1965, after which United Merchants and Manufacturers Inc. acquired the land and built a three-story mall on the site between 1972 and 1974.
+In the 2010s, most of its tenants departed, most notably Kmart and Toys "R" Us which were both located inside two of the mall's anchor tenant spaces on level 2 (referred separately as Rentar Plaza), leaving BJ's Wholesale Club and Raymour & Flanigan.
+The now vacant level 2 was used as a storage facility by the New York City Department of Transportation (DOT) until 2023-2024, and Amazon leased space for a fulfillment center in 2020.
+The New York City Department of Corrections also has a training academy there.
+In 2024, Rentar Development Corp., the owners of the mall, announced that it would be rebranded as the Shops at Rentar Plaza.

 The Frank T. Lang Building, at Metropolitan Avenue and 69th Street, was constructed in 1904.
 It is named after Frank Lang, who built mausoleums and monuments.
 The building, which sold mausoleums and monuments until 1946, also used to have an "H.C.
 Bohack" gas station, operated by the same man who also headed the Bohack grocery store chain.
 The two-story art deco building is notable for imposing gargoyles and finely chiseled faces on its roof.